artmg/lubuild/help/manipulate/remove-data.md

 # if you plan to use encryption, then it is recommended you fill the space with random data first
 # to reduce the ability for others to understand anything about the size of contents of the encrypted area

-# rather SLOW overwrite with quality psuedo-random data stream
+# this traditional method is rather SLOW to overwrite, using quality psuedo-random data stream
 dd if=/dev/urandom of=/dev/sdXY bs=1M

 # use openssl to encrypt the zeros (much QUICKER simple pseudo-RANDOM - better than patterns)